awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-rule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnableNonSecurity`  <a name="cfn-ssm-patchbaseline-rule-enablenonsecurity"></a>
-For instances identified by the approval rule filters, enables a patch baseline to apply non\-security updates available in the specified repository\.
+For managed nodes identified by the approval rule filters, enables a patch baseline to apply non\-security updates available in the specified repository\.
 The default value is `false`\.
-Applies to Linux instances only\.
+Applies to Linux managed nodes only\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)